maxeyre/Toxo-PdL-children/README.md

 ---

 ### `02_seroprev_serocatalytic_individual.R`
-Same as 02_seroprev_serocatalytic.R but for individual-level age data.
+Same as 02_seroprev_serocatalytic.R but for fitting the model to individual-level data

 ---